untodesu/voxelius/docs/dev/modding/lib-slabdef.md

 #### Notes

-- The registered block family will have an `orientation` state and variants for `top`, `bottom`, and `double` values of it
+- The registered block family gets an `orientation` state and variants for `top`, `bottom`, and `double`.

-- The function doesn't modify touch response values from the prototype, though it does define block collisions
+- The function does not modify touch response values from the prototype.
+It does define block collisions.